awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 **Note**
 The default \(service managed\) encryption is the only option available in the GovCloud \(US\) Regions\.

+**Important**
+Enabling at\-Rest Encryption on an existing redis cluster involves deleting your existing replication group, **after** running backup and restore on the replication group\.

 At\-rest encryption can be enabled on a replication group only when it is created\.
 Because there is some processing needed to encrypt and decrypt the data, enabling at\-rest encryption can have a performance impact during these operations\.
 You should benchmark your data with and without at\-rest encryption to determine the performance impact for your use cases\.